 On a serious note, the areas in which you can use a drone are rapidly expanding, so there’s plenty of things you can practice with your new hobby.
 Here’s just a quick teaser of what you can do with your drone:

-For this category, I’m listing the best quadcopters which will get you started.
-They are all very reliable, cheap and can take some hits (which let’s be honest, they will).
+For this category, I’m listing the best drones for beginners.
+These are reliable, cheap drones which can take some hits (which let’s be honest, they will).
 The best thing about them is that you can buy a lot of spare parts for them (such as batteries, propellers and motors) and replace them as you go through your learning period.
 Once you get the hang of it, you’ll feel a lot more confident and you’ll most probably want to jump to bigger and better aircrafts (such as the other two categories in this guide).

 Without further ado, here are some of my best recommendations for beginner/casual quadcopters: